✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Privacy & GDPR

-Export a single CSV showing every subscriber, type, confirmation timestamp, and exclusions for a data-subject request.
+Export a single CSV showing every subscriber, type, confirmation timestamp and exclusions for a data-subject request.
+The merged view is the only honest reply.

 Migration prep

-Move from Subscribe2 to a hosted ESP cleanly by deduping the two stores into one canonical list.
+Move from Subscribe2 to a hosted ESP cleanly by deduping the two stores into one canonical list, then exporting the result with all preferences attached.

 Questions